laurentperrinet/laurentperrinet.github.io/content/publication/simoncini-14-vss/index.md

 ---
+title: The characteristics of microsaccadic eye movements varied with the change of strategy in a match-to-sample task
+authors:
+- Claudio Simoncini
+- Anna Montagnini
+- Laurent U Perrinet
+- Guillaume S Masson
+date: '2014-08-22'
+publishDate: '2024-08-06T07:35:49.550263Z'
+publication_types:
+- paper-conference
+publication: '*Journal of Vision*'
+doi: 10.1167/14.10.110
 abstract: 'Under natural viewing conditions, large eye movements are interspace by small eye movements (microsaccade).
 Recent works have shown that these two kinds of eye movements are generate by the same oculomotor mechanisms (Goffart et al.,